-National Geographic photographer Joel Sartore to visit Oklahoma, benefiting area students and the Sutton Center
+National Geographic photographer Joel Sartore visits Oklahoma, benefiting area students and the Sutton Center

 From Grizzly Bears to Grey Wolves, Joel Sartore has seen it all.
 The renowned wildlife photographer has completed 17 stories for National Geographic Magazine, all of them focusing on natural history and wildlife.